 The path was initially developed for the Association of British Counties by WildþingUK, but a great deal of work was put in long before by members of the Friends of the Hertfordshire Way to develop their eponymous path, several sections of which now form part also of the Hertfordshire Border Path.

 The route as actually walked, or as planned, is shown on the map below in blue.
 Part of the route, from Royston to Bishop’s Stortford, is also taken by the Hertfordshire Way though by different path until Patmore Heath, and that version of this stretch is shown in purple for comparison.
+Also shown in purple, in the south-west corner, is a diversion currently necessary because a section of Old Shire Lane south of Chorleywood is currently closed for the HS2 works; it is due to be reinstated perhaps by the end of 2019.

 The route spreads over a wide are and a series of maps is needed to complete it.
 It might be done with standard Landranger maps, though the additional detail of an Explorer map can be very helpful.